robwoodford/SEC-Card-Game/README.md

 # Intended improvements

+- do the Excel fix to replace formulae with values automatically in the python, it's too painful this way.
+- ideally, make the site build automatic
+- discuss how to make it not a techy job to update the toolkit - spreadsheet is OK, but how do they change the markdown and static page structure?
 - check for/remove extraneous header material in markdown files
+- make the css more rational

 - fix the magic wand size and colouring, couldn't use what was provided, always rendered tiny